What is Water Damage?

 The cost to clean up black water ranges from $7 to $10 per square foot, depending on whether the area needs to be thoroughly disinfected.
 For example, cleaning a bathroom might cost $7-$7.50, while cleaning a kitchen could cost about $8.50-$9.

-Don’t Wait To Repair Water Damage
+Act Fast To Repair Water Damage

 Water damage doesn’t always happen quickly, but once it starts, it spreads fast.
 This makes it essential to act immediately to prevent further damage.
 Once water enters a structure, it spreads very quickly.
 A wet floor can lead to mold growth, while even a small amount of moisture left behind from cleaning can cause mildew to grow.